pbloem/profane-tmesis/if-croesus-goes-to-war.md

 One evening, we were sitting on the floor.
 Agias pointed to the large leather sack we used to hold the jewelry and larger coins we could not spend without arousing suspicion.

-"It's getting too big to hide anywhere.
+'It's getting too big to hide anywhere.
 The owner of the taverna will find it one of these days.
 He knows what we are.
 He'll kick us out, and keep the treasure.
-He knows there's nothing we can do."
+He knows there's nothing we can do.'

-"What if we move to a new inn.
-Get a bigger room, with better places to hide our finds."
+'What if we move to a new inn.
+Get a bigger room, with better places to hide our finds.'

-"No. Look at this."
-He opened the bag "We're richer than most people we meet on the street.
+'No. Look at this.'
+He opened the bag 'We're richer than most people we meet on the street.
 We shouldn't have to be afraid of anybody.
 We need a new way of thinking.
 What if we go bigger?
-Use that talent of yours to take the money we have and turn it into a real fortune."
+Use that talent of yours to take the money we have and turn it into a real fortune.'

-"I don't know.
+'I don't know.
 Whenever you ask the wrong question I get sick, or talk for ages.
 I'm scared to push this.
 How about we move to another city.
 By foot, we could reach Miletus in two days.
-We could find fresh coins, and the money changers would not know our faces."
+We could find fresh coins, and the money changers would not know our faces.'

-"No, I like Sardis, I know how things work here.
+'No, I like Sardis, I know how things work here.
 Don't worry, I'll be careful.
 I've been thinking about those chance-games we played, like the shells.
 What if we didn't have to cheat?
-If you can tell us what will happen, we can work out a system where we always win, even if the game is fair!"
+If you can tell us what will happen, we can work out a system where we always win, even if the game is fair!'

-"Why don't we talk about this tomorrow.
-I'm tired."
+'Why don't we talk about this tomorrow.
+I'm tired.'

-"Here."
+'Here.'
 He pulled an old obol out of his pocket, too rusty to pay with.
-"When I flip this, will it land head or tails?"
+'When I flip this, will it land head or tails?'

-"Heads."
-I said, demurely.
+'Heads.'
+I said.
 He flipped the coin and let it land in his palm, the heads face up.

 He leaned in closer.
-"Again, if I flip it, which side will it land?"
+'Again, if I flip it, which side will it land?'

 The white light again at the back of my head.
 I held off my answer, fighting the building nausea.
 Suddenly, the light resolved, and I could see.
 It's difficult to describe it, Pamphilos.
 It's not quite seeing.
 More like knowing.
 Finally I answered.

-"Heads, again"
+'Heads, again.'

 He flipped the coin and it landed heads.

 He looked at me intently.

-"You paused there.
-Something was different."
+'You paused there.
+Something was different.' <br/>

-"Please, I'd like to go to bed."
+'Please, I'd like to go to bed.'<br/>

-"What happened after I asked that question?
-Why did you hesitate?"
+'What happened after I asked that question?
+Why did you hesitate?'<br/>

-"It's the white light, the one I see when you ask me questions about the future.
+'It's the white light, the one I see when you ask me questions about the future.
 I could see... inside it somehow.
-I know what it means now."
+I know what it means now.'

 He waited, but this was something I wanted to keep to myself.
 I wanted to think this through in peace.
 But his promise not to ask questions when I didn't want him to had long ago evaporated.

-"Tell me, what does it mean?"
+'Tell me, what does it mean?'<br/>

-"The coin was going to hit your hand just on its edge.
+'The coin was going to hit your hand just on its edge.
 Which way it fell depended on the slightest disturbance of the air.
 If I had said heads, it would have landed heads.
 If I had said tails, then it would have landed tails.
 Both answers were equally true.
 The light was showing me.
-If I wait, if I let it resolve, I can see all the different answers that are true, if I choose to utter them."
+If I wait, if I let it resolve, I can see all the different answers that are true, if I choose to utter them.'

-"So by choosing one..."
+'So by choosing one...'<br/>

-"I make it happen."
+'I make it happen.'

 We sat in silence, both considering the implications.
 I could see he was tempted to ask further questions, but he thought better of it.

-"You're right, it's better to discuss such matters in the light of day.
-Let's go to bed."
+'You're right, it's better to discuss such matters in the light of day.
+Let's go to bed.'

 I think we both lay awake a long time.
 Both pretending to be asleep.
 We both realized that our game was coming to an end.
 It was time for the final moves.